scharlau/shopping_django_with_behave/README.md

         xattr -d com.apple.quarantine <name-of-executable>

 as found and detailed at https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de

+#### Codio options for Behave
+If doing this on Codio, then you can have chrome run headless, BUT it will now run in a way to show you the browser opening and going through the steps in the way that you can on your laptop.
+Codio boxes aren't set up to run that way.

+In Codio you can add the chromedriver as follows from the command line before downloading the driver:
+Open a terminal and install the chromium browser with the command:

+        sudo apt-get install -y chromium-browser

+This will install the browser plus its required libraries.
+If that still shows missing libraries, then use this command for the rest.
+Hopefully, they were installed with the browser, but they might not have been.

+        sudo apt-get install -y libglib2.0-0 libnss3 libgconf-2-4 libfontconfig1

+This should now give you chrome.
+You now can look over the install log in the terminal to see which version number of the chromedriver that you need to install in the driver folder.
+However, be warned, this might not work fully in Codio, as it requires more memory and a few other components, which are not available by default in Codio.

 ## Install and Configure Behave
 We can add behave with pip: